UPDATE (09.02.2019): Added a link to the enhanced NYC Subway service guide.

 NYTIP contemplates two in-system transfers – one between the 5 and L trains at Junius St/Livonia Ave, and one between the G and J/M trains at Hewes St/Broadway.
 For Staten Islanders, NYTIP provides an infill station at Rosebank to bridge the long gap between Clifton and Grasmere stations.

-EDIT: NYTIP also recommends a capital investment converting the side platforms at Marcy Avenue station on the J/M/Z lines to island platforms to reduce switching delays:
+EDIT: An optional capital investment under NYTIP involves converting the side platforms at Marcy Avenue station on the J/M/Z lines to island platforms to reduce switching delays:

 [Fig. 8] Marcy Avenue island platform conversion.